 Conducted shopper observation studies across six airports, tracking numerous shopping journeys.
 Analyzed dwell time, navigation patterns, and purchase triggers.
 Interviewed travelers about airport retail behavior and purchase barriers.
 Identified optimal placement zones, simplified promotional structure, and language-specific communication needs.

-Insight Leap Research Pvt.
-Ltd. combines deep Asia market expertise with cutting-edge data science capabilities.
+Insight Leap Research combines deep Asia market expertise with cutting-edge data science capabilities.
 We are helmed by senior insights and business practitioners with decades of experience across multiple countries, industries, and business stages.

 We operate at the intersection of traditional research methodologies, AI-driven analytics, and strategic consulting — delivering insights that are rigorous, culturally nuanced, and immediately actionable.
 Our approach balances left-brain rationality with right-brain empathy, honed through years of successful client partnerships.